PSOjha/AndroidRoomTodoList/README.md

 #### User Stories

- User can successfully add and remove items from the todo list
+ - User can successfully add and remove items from the todo list.
+ - User can tap a todo item in the list and bring up an edit screen for the todo item and then have any changes to the text reflected in the todo list.